 - Currency - The United States dollar is the official currency in Pittsburgh.
 Credit and debit cards are accepted nearly everywhere, and ATMs are widely available.
 The prices vary.

 - Weather - The climate in Pittsburgh is mild and generally warm and temperate.
 Pittsburgh's coldest month is January when the average temperature overnight is 8°C. In July, the warmest month, the average day time temperature rises to 40°C.

-- Airports - Pittsburgh International Airport is a civil-military international airport in the eastern United States, in the suburbs of Pittsburgh, Pennsylvania.
-It is located some 30 km west of downtown Pittsburgh,
+- Airports - Pittsburgh International Airport is a civil-military international airport in the eastern United States in the suburbs of Pittsburgh, Pennsylvania.
+It is located roughly 30 km west of downtown Pittsburgh.

 - Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Pittsburgh, since it covers not only the costs of medical problems but also theft and loss of valuables.